 This is a surprisingly effective technique that will not only make the entire packing process a lot easier but also help you relax.
-Dividing a big task into smaller portions is always a good idea, and in this case, the room by room technique works just perfect.
+Dividing a big task into smaller portions is always a good idea, and in this case, the room-by-room technique works just perfectly.

-Another little technique that can be extremely helpful is starting with bigger rooms and ending with the smaller ones.
+Another technique that can be extremely helpful is starting with bigger rooms and ending with smaller ones.

 Packing up your bigger rooms earlier in the process will allow you to stay relaxed because the thought of having completed the bigger tasks will give you a sense of motivation.
 So start with the bigger spaces such as the living and dining rooms before moving to the bedrooms and bathrooms.

 Efficiency is critical when making your last-minute move, and that applies to your packing space too!

 One of the best but often overlooked tips while packing up your stuff for a move is to use your larger belongings, such as bags, to pack in smaller items such as watches and chargers.
 This will save you a ton of space which you can use to pack other stuff, or just cut down on some load.

 You can also consider packing clothes inside duffel bags that you own, instead of packing them inside boxes.
 You can also pack smaller duffel bags inside larger ones.
 That way you’ll be cutting down on some serious space.
 If you have suitcases, pack them up with everything that you can fit inside them.

 If you run out of space at the last minute, trash bags can serve as the ultimate packing space for you.
 These things can be used to store a ton of non-fragile items such as clothes, towels, and blankets and are extremely easy to pack too!

 But always remember to use a highly durable trash bag to pack your belongings and mark them with labels.
 Just so they do not get confused for trash and get thrown in the bin.